Belly fat is more than a nuisance that makes your clothes feel tight.

-Aerobic exercise (cardio) is an effective way to improve health and burn calories.
+Aerobic exercise (cardio) is an effective way to improve your health and burn calories.

-Studies also show it is one of the most effective forms of exercise for reducing belly fat.
-However, results are mixed regarding whether moderate-intensity or high-intensity exercise is more beneficial (27, 28, 29).
+Studies also show that it’s one of the most effective forms of exercise for reducing belly fat.
+However, results are mixed as to whether moderate-intensity or high-intensity exercise is more beneficial (27, 28, 29).

-Regardless of intensity, how often and how much you exercise is important.
-One study found postmenopausal women lost more fat from all areas when they did aerobic exercise for 300 minutes per week versus 150 minutes per week (30).
+One study found that postmenopausal women lost more fat from all areas when they did aerobic exercise for 300 minutes per week, compared to those who exercised 150 minutes per week (30).

-Reducing carb intake can be very beneficial for losing fat, including abdominal fat.
+Reducing your carb intake can be very beneficial for losing fat, including abdominal fat.

 Coconut oil is one of the healthiest fats you can eat.

-Controlled studies suggest it may also lead to abdominal fat loss.
+Controlled studies suggest it may also lead to abdominal fat loss (39).

 To boost belly fat loss, it's best to take about 2 tablespoons (30 ml) of coconut oil per day, which is the amount used in most of the studies reporting good results.

-However, keep in mind that coconut oil is still high in calories.
-Instead of adding extra fat to your diet, replace some of the fats you are already eating with coconut oil.
+Coconut oil is still high in calories.
+Instead of adding extra fat to your diet, replace some of the fats you’re already eating with coconut oil.